ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

       # This is a special layout that defines defaults
       # for other layouts in the campaign
       global:
-        # This defines where in the campaign the layout shows up
+        # The layout's name as displayed in the client
-        order: 0
+        display_name: "null"
         # See Default Layout
         limit: 0
+        # Whether beating this layout is part of the world's goal
+        goal: false
         # Whether this layout must be beaten to beat the campaign
-        required: false
+        exit: false
-        # How many previous layouts must be beaten
+        # Conditions that must be fulfilled to access this layout
-        # before this one can be accessed
-        unlock_count: -1
-        # Which specific parts of the mission order must be beaten
-        # before this one can be accessed
-        unlock_specific: []
+        entry_rules: []
         # Which missions are allowed to appear in this layout
         mission_pool:
           - all missions